tfluhr/test-project/docs/chapters/desktop-workflow.md

 ## Install Homebrew

 [Homebrew](https://brew.sh) is a software package manager that simplifies the process for installing, uninstalling, and upgrading software from the command line.
 Visit the [Homebrew homepage](https://brew.sh/) for instructions on installing Homebrew on your operating system.
-The instructions involve copying and pasting one line in your terminal prompt (you might be prompted to enter your password in the terminal before it continues).
+The instructions involve copying and pasting one line in your terminal prompt.
+You might be prompted to enter your password in the terminal before it continues.
+This is the password you use to login to your computer; or, in the case of Windows Subsystem for Linux/ Ubuntu, the password you set for your Linux user.

 This process will take a 5-7 minutes, so let it run for a while!
 You'll know when it's finished when the prompt returns to a dollar sign (`$`).